sirjust/DarkChess/README.md

 - `Skill Pic`: The picture, which is displayed on the [charInfo](#charInfo) display

-- `Health Representation`: Specify the way how the haelth be showed in the game.
+- `Health Representation`: Specify the way how the health be showed in the game.
 Currently there are two options: None, Healthbar

 - `Realtion`: Specify the relation to the player.
 Currently there are three options: friendly, enenmy, neutral